Review our resources for client conversations.

 Share these facts to demonstrate to clients the importance of saving for college.

-Higher education is often associated with higher income, but did you know it's also associated with lower unemployment?
-Data from the U.S. Bureau of Labor Statistics shows that workers with higher levels of education are likely to enjoy both higher incomes and a lower unemployment.
+Is college worth the investment?
+Data from the U.S. Bureau of Labor Statistics shows that workers with higher levels of education are likely to enjoy both higher incomes and lower unemployment rates.

 With a little planning, it's possible to pursue the benefits of higher education without breaking the bank.
-Putting aside money for college consistently and early helps give you the best chance to reduce the impact of borrowing on future goals.
+Putting aside money for college early and consistently helps you reduce the need for loans and lower the impact borrowing has on future goals.

 Note: Data are for persons age 25 and over.
 Earnings are for full-time wage and salary workers.
-Source: U.S. Bureau of Labor Statistics, Current Population Survey, 2015
+Source: Current Population Survey, U.S. Bureau of Labor Statistics, 2018.

 The more time you have for your investments to grow and compound, the more likely you are to reach your goals.

 Compounding occurs when you earn money on your original investment and on any earnings for that original investment.
-Over time, compounding can have a powerful effect.
+Over time, compounding can have a powerful effect, as seen in this chart that illustrates the potential difference in value of an account opened at birth versus age 6.

 If you're getting a late start, focus on the time you have left by developing a plan.
-Having some college savings is still better than borrowing the full amount, helping to offset the impact of student loan debt on life after college.
+Having some college savings is still better than borrowing the full amount.

 Client-ready resources available through the Learning Quest 529 Education Savings Program site.